readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 - Refuel from lava before placing a block on it
 - Optionally collect lava with buckets **(slot 2 reserved for buckets)**
 - Branching
+- Fuel efficient branching.
+The turtle should make a branch from the tunnel, then go further and get back in a new branch.

 This was a proof of concept job.
 Heavy refactoring and optimization is needed.
 The turtle currently moves around a lot when it looks for ore.
 Especially on the way back to continue tunneling.